 8. Organize Studying and Learning Teams

-Dividing students into studying or learning teams not only opens the door to group work and collaboration, but helps replicate a core aspect of almost any game — instant, adaptive feedback.
+Dividing students into studying or learning teams not only opens the door to group work and collaboration, but helps replicate a core element of almost any game — instant, adaptive feedback.

 After a player makes a choice in a game, he or she will quickly learn if it was correct.
 Especially when handling a full class, you can’t provide observations at the same rate.